 As you attempt to hold your body onto the wall, it’s natural to keep your elbows bent.
 It gives the illusion that you are pulling harder and therefore climbing better.
 Unfortunately, all you’re doing is getting tired faster.

-Try climbing with your arms as straight as possible, only bending them when making moves or if absolutely necessary.
+One of our favorite bouldering tips is to climb with your arms as straight as possible, only bending them when making moves or if absolutely necessary.
 This typically requires keeping your weight low so that you can extend your arms on the holds.

 Keeping extended arms helps take a lot of the stress off your upper body muscles, allowing you to maintain endurance.
 The weight and stress go onto your joints, which are likely much stronger than most of your muscles.
 This will keep you climbing longer and with more strength in each session, rather than burning your muscles out quickly early-on.